macdems/vscode-terminal-sync/README.md

 This extension contributes the following setting:

-* `terminalSync.followActiveEditor`: automatically change directory in the terminal when the active editor changes
+* `terminalSync.followActiveEditor`: Automatically change directory in the terminal when the active editor changes.

-* `terminalSync.lineClearKey`: key sent to the terminal to clear the content of the current line
+* `terminalSync.lineClearKey`: Key sent to the terminal to clear the content of the current line.
+By default, the extension sends `Ctrl+C`, which should work with any shell, however it leaves ugly artifacts in the terminal.

 ## Known Issues

-The extension simply sends `cd ...` command to the terminal.
+The extension simply sends `cd...` command to the terminal.
 It does not check if the current process is a shell or anything else.
+For this reason setting `terminalSync.followActiveEditor` to `true` is not recommended.

 ## Release Notes